Your guide to Concordia’s exam rules and regulations

 - Unexpected responsibilities for an immediate family member due to serious illness

-If your deferral request is accepted, you will write your exam the next time the course is offered.
-This may include the summer term.
-Please consult with the Examinations Office to find out when your exam will be scheduled.
+If your deferral request is accepted, please consult with the Examinations Office to find out when your exam will be scheduled.

-If you missed your final exam due to a serious illness, you must be seen by a doctor on the day of the exam and have them complete the Concordia Medical Certificate for DEF notation.
+If you missed your final exam due to a serious illness, you must be seen by a doctor on or before the date of the missed exam and have them complete the Concordia Medical Certificate for DEF notation.

 For all information pertaining to exam rules and regulations, visit Concordia's Examinations Office website.